mbjones73/engineering_4_notebook/README.md

 ### Reflection

 This was a benficial assignment because I learned how to use functions and realised what I can do with them.
-At first it was very confuysing looking at how to use function but now I understand that they take in variables and you have to use 'return' inside the function in order to output values.
+At first it was real hard to understand a function.
+But in engineering I learned the internet is your best friend.
+Now I understand that they take in variables and you have to use 'return' inside the function in order to output values.